Learn how to make perfectly cooked bratwurst on a pellet grill!

 - Add butter to the onions and reduce heat to medium-low.
 Cook uncovered, stirring frequently 45-60 minutes until onions have caramelized and are a rich golden brown color.

-- Remove from heat and serve over the bratwurst.
+- Remove from heat and set aside until ready to serve over the bratwurst.
 Onions can be gently reheated over medium-low heat in the pan if they cool too much before the brats are ready to serve.

 Grilling the Brats on the Pellet Grill